 Here are a few shots of the evening:

-Left, FormAssembly founder Cedric Savarese talks to members of the systems team, with Brittany Arnett and two sales team members in the background.
+Left, FormAssembly founder Cedric Savarese talks to members of the systems team.

 From left, Maggie Tharp, Kevin Hoyle, Peter Bernardi, and Shira Beder chat over delicious food and drinks.